The significance and influence of culture, artistic period and history époque period of evolution of shoes throughout time.

-Wood was used on Islamic countries in the century I.
+Islamic countries use metals in the century I.

-Metal was used for the armor of the knights in the Middle Ages.
+The armor of the knights use metals in the Middle Ages.

-Silk was used on the East at the beginning of century XX.
+On the East they use Silk at the beginning of century XX.

-Skin was characteristic of shoes with platform and heel of the 60’s.
+Skin is a characteristic of shoes with platform and heel of the 60’s.